Will Marquette cover the spread vs. Texas? Betting Trends, Record ATS

 Marquette Betting Records & Stats

-- Marquette's six games this season have gone over this contest's total of 147.5 points three times.
+- In two games this season, Marquette and its opponents have combined to total more than 151.5 points.

-- Marquette's contests this year have an average total of 146.3, 1.2 fewer points than this game's over/under.
+- Marquette has an average total of 146.3 in its matchups this year, 5.2 fewer points than this game's over/under.

 Marquette vs. Texas Over/Under Stats